CollaborativeStateMachines/Cirrina/CONTRIBUTING.md

 # Contribution Guidelines

+For contributing, please refer to the guidelines below.

+## Development Setup

+We highly recommend using IntelliJ IDEA for development.
+Opening the project in IntelliJ IDEA will automatically configure the project for development.

+Additionally, we highly recommend using the [Pkl IntellJ Plugin](https://pkl-lang.org/intellij/current/index.html) to provide syntax highlighting and general support for Pkl files.
+Using this plugin, the provided CSML Pkl unit tests will automatically correctly import the CSM package provided by the project.

 ## Code Style

 This project uses the opinionated Prettier code formatter.
 The [Prettier Java](https://github.com/jhipster/prettier-java) plugin is used to format Java code.
 The Prettier